 BSAD-330: MANAGERIAL ACCOUNTING.
-3 hours

-This course examines the principles, techniques, and uses of accounting in the planning and control of business organizations from a management perspective.
-Identified are the budgetary process and related performance evaluation techniques, cost-volume-profit relationship, product costing methods, Just-In-Time (JIT) manufacturing, and Activity Based Costing (ABC).
-Related theory and application will also be reviewed.
+This course examines the principles, techniques, and uses of accounting in the planning and control of business organizations from a managerial and cost perspective with emphasis on ethics.
+Topics covered include the budgetary process and related performance evaluation techniques, cost-volume-profit relationship, product costing methods including activity-based costing, and analysis methods for short- and long-term decision making.
+Related theories and applications will also be explored.